varksvader/CS210X_Project5_ExpressionEditor/README.md

 * Upon subsequent clicks, the focus may shift to one of the children of the current focus
 * Create a shadow copy (ghost) that shows where the expression should be
   * Actual expression should follow the mouse
+  * When click is released, the actual expression returns to the same place as the shadow copy